Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v1.0.4 ➞ v1.0.5

 ### Changes in TOML configuration file requirements
 Before this version, it was possible to abuse the provider by providing a huge TOML config file which was read every time.
 To mitigate this, we set a limit of the supported file size to 10MB.
+For a larger TOML configuration file, the provider will fail.

+Additionally, now TOML file with only restricted privileges can be read.
+Any privileges for group or others cannot be set (the maximum valid privilege is `700`).
+You can set the expected privileges like `chmod 0600 ~/.snowflake/config`.
+This is checked only on non-Windows platforms.
+For a TOML configuration file with too broad permissions, the provider will fail.
+If you want to skip such verification, please specify `skip_toml_file_permission_verification=true` in your TF configuration or set `SKIP_TOML_FILE_PERMISSION_VERIFICATION=TRUE` environment variable.
+Note that this is not recommended.
+If you are using the provider on Windows, please make sure that your configuration file has not too permissive privileges.

 ### Tracking external changes for oauth_redirect_uri in the snowflake_oauth_integration_for_partner_applications resource
 From this version, the snowflake_oauth_integration_for_partner_applications resource is able to